danilobml/motivate/README.md

 It supports seeding quotes from a local JSON file or directly from the ZenQuotes.io API,
 and can optionally send a random quote to a friend by email.

+**Part of a series of mini-projects to get more knowledge of GO features and ecosystem.**

 ## Overview

 Motivate is a small API designed to demonstrate idiomatic Go web development using only the standard library and a few minimal helpers.